apple/coremltools/README.md

 a network connection, which helps keep the user’s data private and your app responsive.

-[Core ML community tools](https://coremltools.readme.io/docs#what-is-coremltools) contains all supporting tools for [Core ML model conversion](https://coremltools.readme.io/docs), editing and validation.
+[Core ML tools](https://coremltools.readme.io/docs#what-is-coremltools) contains all supporting tools for [Core ML model conversion](https://coremltools.readme.io/docs), editing and validation.
 This includes deep learning frameworks like TensorFlow, PyTorch, Keras, Caffe as well as classical machine learning frameworks like LIBSVM, scikit-learn, and XGBoost.